 Little Caesars workers have to grate 40-lb. blocks of cheese

-One former chain manager told Reddit how Little Caesars saves on cost by using massive blocks of mozzarella instead of bags of pre-processed cheese: "Instead of pre-shredded cheese, we get 40 lb. blocks of mozzarella and muenster cheese and diced it an a machine called the Vertical Mixing and Cutting Machine (VMC for short)."
-Of course, this money-saving measure also ensures maximum freshness, but it is one of the more tedious fast food rules for employees to follow.
+One former chain manager told Reddit how Little Caesars saves on cost by using massive blocks of mozzarella instead of bags of pre-processed cheese: "Instead of pre-shredded cheese, we get 40 lb. blocks of mozzarella and muenster cheese and diced it in a machine called the Vertical Mixing and Cutting Machine (VMC for short)."
+This money-saving measure also ensures maximum freshness.

 Sonic Drive-In carhops have to pay for their own roller skates